-Chronicling the emergence of Genetically Modified Organisms and rouge Gene Drives across our biome – documenting anthropogenic changes to living biota using genetic engineering technologies, as part of an observatory for long-term monitoring of experiments, and their unpredictable pathways for future life.
+Chronicling the emergence of Genetically Modified Organisms and other unintentionally ‘altered’ genomes across our biome – documenting synthetic changes to the living genetic code by biotechnologies, as part of an observatory for the long-term monitoring of unpredictable pathways for future life.

 ABOUT 'GMO LEGACIES'